JuliaTesting/Mocking.jl/README.md

 ### Patch

 `Patch` allows similar behaviour as you would get from using `mend` directly.
-Note that you only need to specify a signature when the function you are overloading has multiple methods and the replacement w ould be ambiguous.
+Note that you only need to specify a signature when the function you are overloading has multiple methods and the replacement would be ambiguous.

 ```julia
 julia> replacement = (name::AbstractString) -> name == "foo" ?
 IOBuffer("bar") : Original.open(name)